 History, tourist information, and nearby accommodation

-HERITAGE HIGHLIGHTS: Carved 17th century oak staircase
+HERITAGE HIGHLIGHTS: Carved 17th-century oak staircase

 The house is timber-framed with plastered walls and retains much of its original architectural detail, including a chimney stack of six flues.
 The farmhouse was extended circa 1700 and restored in 1937.

 Within the farmhouse is a beautifully decorated 11630 wooden staircase.
-In an unusual touch, only 2 of the carved newel caps are identical; the rest are individually carved to a unique design.
+In an unusual touch, only two of the carved newel caps are identical; the rest are individually carved to a unique design.
 The roof timbers in the Parlour are beautifully carved in a jewel pattern, and there is historic graffiti dating to at least 1770 on windows of the west staircase.